MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 ### Scan's state

 The state that is used behind the scenes by `scan` is a set of records, with the same schema of the output, including source and declared columns.

-Each step has its own state, the state of step *k* has *k* records in it, where each record in the step’s state corresponds to a step up to *k*.
+You can think of the state of the operator as a table with a row for each step.
+Each step has its own state.
+The state of step *k* has *k* records in it, where each record corresponds to a step up to *k*.
 A step has an *active sequence* if the state of the step is non-empty and contains the values for the ongoing sequence.
+For an example, see the [matching logic walkthrough](#the-state-of-the-operator).

 For example, if a scan operator has *n* steps named *s_1*, *s_2*, ..., *s_n* then step *s_k* would have *k* records in its state corresponding to *s_1*, *s_2*, ..., *s_k*.
 Referencing a value in the state is done in the form *StepName*.*ColumnName*.
 For example, `s_2.col1` references column `col1` that belongs to step *s_2* in the state of *s_k*.